UX Case Study

 Chauffeur profiles with trust signals

 Isabella's insight was crucial: for high-value clients, the driver matters as much as the car.
-But the business resisted adding driver profiles, citing privacy concerns.
+A Bentley with an untrusted driver is a £900 liability.
+The business resisted adding driver profiles, citing privacy and operational concerns.

-→ "Chauffeur add-on" selection rate increased from 23% to 61% in the prototype test.
+→ "Chauffeur add-on" selection rate jumped from 23% to 61% in testing.
+That was the biggest conversion driver in the redesign.

 Main Flow - App screens and user journey